exasol/kafka-connector-extension/doc/user_guide/user_guide.md

 * ``RECORD_FIELDS`` - A comma separated list of fields to import from the source record.
 It is recommended to set this when the structure of the Kafka records is not under your control and the order and/or the number of fields in the record can change at any time.
-The options are outlined [Record Format Configuration](#record-format-configuration) section.
+The options are outlined in the [Record Format Configuration](#record-format-configuration) section.

   The default is dependent on the serialization format:
   - avro: <b><code>value.*</code></b> &mdash; All fields from the record will be imported.
-  - json: <b><code>value</code></b> &mdash; The record will be imported as single JSON string into a column.
+  - json: <b><code>value</code></b> &mdash; The record will be imported as a single JSON string into a column.
-  - string: <b><code>value</code></b> &mdash; The record will be imported as single string into a column.
+  - string: <b><code>value</code></b> &mdash; The record will be imported as a single string into a column.

 * ``GROUP_ID`` - It defines the id for this type of consumer.
 The default value is **EXASOL_KAFKA_UDFS_CONSUMERS**.
 It is a unique string that identifies the